alire-project/GNAT-FSF-builds/README.md

  - First, change the `version`, `tarball` and, `source_pkg_build` url
  - Modify the list of `build_deps`, you probably need at least `gcc`.
  - Change the configure/make options

+# Publishing to the Alire index

+A [little script](utils/gen_gnat_manifests.py) is available to speedup the process of publising GNAT FSF package to the Alire index.

+Edit the PKG_VERSION and CRATE_VERSION constant and then run the script to generate all the GNAT manifests.
+The script also checks the correctness of sha256 hashes.